mbrt/gencmd/README.md

 > without billing enabled.

 > [!TIP]
-> If you just want to test how `gencmd` looks, without configuring it, you can
+> If you just want to test how `gencmd` looks without configuring it, you can
 > try the demo (returning fake history and commands) with `gencmd demo`.

 ## Usage